Ballybriest, county Derry: "Carnanbane"

 may have been the remains of an imposing wedge-tomb.

-The photos show the W forecourt, whose stones on the N side have fallen.
+The photos all show the W forecourt, whose stones on the N side have fallen.

 In the foreground is a standing-stone surrounded by a partly-wrecked circle.